915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 to reduce the size of a compiled module.
 The `-O` switch removes assert statements, the `-OO` switch removes both assert statements and \_\_doc\_\_ strings.
-Since some programs may rely on having these available, you should only use this option if you know what youâre doing. âOptimizedâ modules have an `opt-` tag and are usually smaller.
+Since some programs may rely on having these available, you should only use this option if you know what you’re doing.
+“Optimized” modules have an `opt-` tag and are usually smaller.
 Future releases may change the effects of optimization.
-* A program doesnât run any faster when it is read from a `.pyc` file than when it is read from a `.py` file; the only thing thatâs faster about `.pyc` files is the speed with which they are loaded.
+* A program doesn’t run any faster when it is read from a `.pyc` file than when it is read from a `.py` file; the only thing that’s faster about `.pyc` files is the speed with which they are loaded.
 * The module [`compileall`](../library/compileall.html#module-compileall "compileall: Tools for byte-compiling all Python source files in a directory tree.") can create .pyc files for all modules in a directory.